MPzCodes/LibSGD/ReadMe.txt

+changings

+09.March.2025
+i have actualized the dll file, solved the RenderEffect problem

+01.March.2025
+i have actualized the dll file, in the german program the serialize function doesnt work. the float has in german an "," instead of ".". i changed the "json" output for the german version to "." too

+27.Feb.2025
+actualised the sgd_dynamic.pbi file, now you can use strings normal in Purebasich (its a ascii/unicode problem of the lib)

+16.Dec.2024
+i have actualized the demos and put a download link for the assets files in the assets folder

 Hello, bad news.
 I sadly have to announce that Mark Sibly has died after an illness in December 2024, rest in peace...

-16.Dec.2024
-i have actualized the demos and put a download link for the assets files in the assets folder

 Welcome to LibSGD